pdjr-build/firmware-factory/sketch/README.md

-# sketch/
+# firmware-factory/sketch/

-The ```sketch/``` folder is a PlatformIO project which provides a build environment for firmware compilation.
+The ```firmware-factory/sketch/``` folder is a PlatformIO project which provides a build environment for firmware compilation.
 The project space is managed so that individual firmwares can be mapped into the ```sketch/``` folder for compilation and therefore do not requre their own project spaces, reducing complexity and ensuring consistency in build configuration.
+Configuration consistency is also enhanced because library code stored int the ```lib/``` folder is available to all builds.

-A utility program executed from within the PlatformIO build process is used to harvest program configuration values from across one or more specified folder hierarchies and careful organisation of project storage can eliminate the need to maintain complex per-firmware configuration files.
+A utility program executed from within the PlatformIO build process allows program configuration values to be harvested as #define statements in a a file ```build.h``` which can then be included in the source code made available to build.
+The harvesting of #define data is performed by traversing folder hierarchies and careful organisation of project storage can eliminate the need to maintain complex per-firmware configuration files.

 The standard PlatformIO build arrangement is tweaked in the following ways.